openbmc/openbmc/upstream-layers/yocto-docs/documentation/overview-manual/development-environment.rst

 ``git clone`` command.
 When you clone a Git repository, you end up with an identical copy of the repository on your development system.
 Once you have a local copy of a repository, you can take steps to develop locally.
-For examples on how to clone Git repositories, see the ":ref:`dev-manual/start:locating yocto project source files`" section in the Yocto Project Development Tasks Manual.

 It is important to understand that Git tracks content change and not files.
 Git uses "branches" to organize different development efforts.
-For example, the ``poky`` repository has several branches that include the current "&DISTRO_NAME_NO_CAP;" branch, the "master" branch, and many branches for past Yocto Project releases.
-You can see all the branches by going to :yocto_git:`/poky/` and clicking on the ``[...]`` link beneath the "Branch" heading.
+For example, the :yocto_git:`yocto-docs </yocto-docs>` repository has several branches that include the current "&DISTRO_NAME_NO_CAP;" branch, the "master" branch, and many branches for past Yocto Project releases.
+You can see all the branches by going to :yocto_git:`yocto-docs </yocto-docs/>` and clicking on the ``[...]`` link beneath the "Branch" heading.

 Each of these branches represents a specific area of development.
 The